 - Increasing Gray Matter Matters: Using Brain Research to Enlighten Classroom Practice

-The annual uLead Summit of Educational Leadership conference in Banff, Alberta, Canada is a great opportunity for MCPER leaders to forge international partnerships.
-University of Portland faculty and Partnership leaders Dr. Jacqueline Waggoner and Dr. Nicole Ralston will share their research entitled:
+2017- The annual uLead Summit of Educational Leadership conference in Banff, Alberta, Canada was a great opportunity for MCPER leaders to forge international partnerships.
+University of Portland faculty and Partnership leaders Dr. Jacqueline Waggoner and Dr. Nicole Ralston shared their research entitled:

 - Using Data to Move Schools Forward

-Doctoral Fellow Rebecca Smith will also be presenting the following paper:
+Doctoral Fellow Rebecca Smith also presented the following paper:

 - Professional Learning of Catholic School Educators: An Investigative Study